 Feature comparison: Canon 1D X Mark II vs T6

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1DX Mark II and the T6 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX Mark II offers a wider field of view (100%) than the one in the T6 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX Mark II has a higher magnification (0.76x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Canon T6 along with similar information for a selection of comparators.

 One feature that is present on the 1DX Mark II, but is missing on the T6 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the T6 uses SDXC cards.
 The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T6 only has one slot.